ngiger/rapflag/README.md

 # rapflag
-Bitfinex Exporter for your Taxman.
+Bitfinex and Poloniex Exporter for your Taxman.

 ### set your key, desired currencies in
 ```